WingYouth/sprout/README.md

-that lane's own client, which is what makes "all six are up" a verified fact rather than a claim. `sprout db init` initializes all configured lanes and `sprout db status` checks them one at a time. pull the three service images (with a mirror fallback for blocked Docker Hub), build the runner image, start the lanes, prove them.
+that lane's own client, which is what makes "all six are up" a verified fact rather than a claim. `sprout db init` initializes all configured lanes and `sprout db status` checks them one at a time.
+With Docker, `init` also pulls the three service images (with a mirror fallback for blocked Docker Hub), builds the runner image, starts the lanes, and proves them.

 Ports, configuration, the three testing layers, the no-Docker profile and troubleshooting live in `~/.sprout/docker/README.md`.